A Reflection Formula for the Gaussian Hypergeometric Function of Matrix Argument: A reflection formula for the Gaussian hypergeometric function of matrix argument

 \section{A reflection formula for the Gaussian hypergeometric function of matrix argument}

 Another approach to establishing \eqref{reflection2f1} is by means of Euler's hypergeometric differential equation for the ${}_2F_1$ function.
-As we now show, this approach generalizes to the Gaussian hypergeometric function of matrix argument.
+As we now show, this approach generalizes to the Gaussian hypergeometric function of matrix argument; indeed, after an extensive investigation of potential approaches, it appears that the method of differential equations is the only approach that generalizes to higher-dimensional settings.

 First, we consider the case of $m \times m$ real symmetric matrix arguments, $X$.
 For $\re(a) > \tfrac12(m-1)$, let

 denote the \textit{multivariate gamma function}.
 A \textit{partition} $\kappa = (k_1,\ldots,k_m)$ is a $m$-tuple of nonnegative integers $k_1,\ldots,k_m$ such that $k_1 \ge \cdots \ge k_m$; the \textit{weight} of $\kappa$ is $|\kappa| = k_1+\cdots+k_m$; the {\it partitional rising factorial} is